marekwolski/137_model/docs/index.md

 permalink: /
 nav_order: 1
 ---
+# The Official Guide to the 1-3-7 Model

-# A reference model for the modern digital workplace
+## A reference model for the modern digital workplace

-This is my 1-3-7 reference model for the modern digital workplace.
+This is the official guide to my 1-3-7 reference model for the modern digital workplace.

 It addresses:
-- "1": the purpose of the modern digital workplace,
+- "1": the [Purpose]({{site.baseurl}}/purpose) of the modern digital workplace
-- "3": the three Outcome Domains or "experiences" through which we can decide what good needs to look like,
+- "3": the three [Outcome Domains]({{site.baseurl}}/outcome_domains) or "experiences" through which we can decide what good needs to look like
-- "7": the seven core links in the Value Chain that comprise the modern digital workplace.
+- "7": the seven core links in the [Value Chain]({{site.baseurl}}/value_chain) that comprise the modern digital workplace.

 Start here for the [Introduction]({{site.baseurl}}/introduction).